gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

   - NEW FEATURE/BREAKING CHANGE: The `ecs-service-with-alb` module now supports host-based routing!
 In addition, we used this opportunity to simplify the interface to the module.
 The major change is that you now specify ALB Listener Rules using Terraform code in the same Terraform file that calls the `ecs-service-with-alb` module, giving users total flexibility on routing rules. (#37)

 NOTE: This release also updates the ECS Cluster module so that it [no longer adds a rule to the ALB Security Group](https://github.com/gruntwork-io/module-ecs/pull/37/files#diff-d72db0b293516646f6d2af03f815cde2L149) to allow outbound traffic from the ALB to the ECS Cluster.
-That's because, as of [v0.6.0 of the ALB Module](https://github.com/gruntwork-io/module-load-balancer/releases/tag/v0.6.0), the ALB now enables all outbound traffic by default.
+That&apos;s because, as of [v0.6.0 of the ALB Module](https://github.com/gruntwork-io/module-load-balancer/releases/tag/v0.6.0), the ALB now enables all outbound traffic by default.

 Therefore, be sure to also upgrade to [v0.6.0 or higher of module alb](https://github.com/gruntwork-io/module-load-balancer/releases) when using this release!